KellanChilders/CMSC516-Task-12/README.txt

 SEMEVAL PROBLEM - TASK 12

-Given an arguement consisting of a claim and reason, select the correct warrant that explains the reasoning of the argument.
+Given an argument consisting of a claim and reason, select the correct warrant that explains the reasoning of the argument.
+There are only two options given and only one answer is correct.

 Ex: